Toru Murata

-Toru Murata (村田 透, Murata Tōru) is a Japanese professional baseball pitcher for the Hroši Brno of the Czech Baseball Extraliga.
+Toru Murata (村田 透, Murata Tōru) is a Japanese former professional baseball pitcher.
 He has previously played in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Hokkaido Nippon-Ham Fighters, and in Major League Baseball (MLB) for the Cleveland Indians.

 Career

 Yomiuri Giants

 Murata attended Osaka Taiiku University.
 In 2007, he was selected by the Yomiuri Giants of Nippon Professional Baseball in the first round of the Japanese Draft and spent three years pitching in ni-gun—the Japanese minor league—before being released.

 Cleveland Indians

 Murata joined the Cleveland Indians on December 19, 2010, though his American career began before that—he pitched nine games for the Scottsdale Scorpions of the Arizona Fall League in 2009 and was named a "Rising Star."
 In 2011, he made his professional debut, going 3–2 with 58 strikeouts, 37 hits, 10 walks and a 2.36 ERA in 49 2/3 innings for the High-A Kinston Indians.
 Between the High-A Carolina Mudcats, Double-A Akron Aeros and Triple-A Columbus Clippers in 2012, the hurler was 3–2 with a 2.89 ERA in 27 games (10 starts).
 In 74 2/3 innings, he allowed only 68 hits and 22 walks while striking out 66 batters.
 With Akron and Columbus in 2013, Murata was 6–9 with a 4.44 ERA in 28 starts.
 In 158 innings, he walked only 29 batters.
 In 2014, he was 10–7 with a 5.04 ERA in 27 games (20 starts) between Akron and Columbus.
 He allowed only 38 walks in 126 2/3 innings.

 Murata also played professionally in Panama and Venezuela.
 He throws two fastballs, a cutter, a forkball, a slider, a curveball and changeup.
 Murata was called up to the major leagues for the first time in his career on June 28, 2015, to start against the Baltimore Orioles as the 26th man on the roster for a doubleheader.
 After pitching in that one game, he was returned to Triple-A Columbus.
 On July 31, Murata was outrighted off of the 40-man roster.
 He finished the year in Columbus, posting a 15–4 record and 2.90 ERA in 27 appearances.
 He returned to Columbus in 2016, where he logged a 9–4 record and 3.78 ERA with 62 strikeouts in 102.1 innings of work.
 On November 18, 2016, he was released by the organization so he could return to Japan.